abhisheks008/DL-Simplified/Eye Disease Classification using DL/README.md

-## **Indian Venomous Snakes Classification using DL**
+## **Eye Disease Classification using DL**

 ### 🎯 **Goal**

-The objective of this project is to classify images of eyes into 4 categories: Normal, Cataract, Glaucoma, and Diabetic Retenopathy.
+The objective of this project is to classify images of eyes into 4 categories: Normal, Cataract, Glaucoma, and Diabetic Retinopathy.

 ### 🧵 **Dataset**

-The dataset consists of 4 subdirectories under the dataset, each having approximately 1000 images totalling to 4217.
+The dataset consists of 4 subdirectories under the dataset, each having approximately 1050 images totalling to 4217.

 ### 🧾 **Description**

-The project deals with binary classification, classifying images into 4 categories: Normal, Cataract, Glaucoma, and Diabetic Retenopathy.
+The project deals with multiclass classification classification, classifying images into 4 categories: Normal, Cataract, Glaucoma, and Diabetic Retinopathy.

 ### 🧮 **What I had done!**

 To achieve our goals, the following steps were implemented:

 - Images were loaded using keras.utils and normalized to the range 0 to 1.

+- Turned Labels into probability distributions.

 - Images were resized to a fixed size of 224x224 pixels.